 The Bow River is an integral part of the Bowness Community and the residents value its natural beauty.
 The river valley is a place for Bownesians to connect with nature.

-In the spring of 2017, Calgary City council approved The Flood Mitigation Measures Assessment Report that includes the construction of dykes in four Bow River communities, including Bowness.
-If the project proceeds, the dyke in Bowness will extend between the CP Rail Tracks and Shouldice Bridge, between 3-4km, as shown in the map that appears in a City of Calgary brochure (December 2017).
+In the spring of 2017, Calgary City council approved The Flood Mitigation Measures Assessment Report that includes the construction of berm in four Bow River communities, including Bowness.
+The City’s conceptual plan was for an overland berm in Bowness extending between the CP rail tracks and Shouldice Bridge, for 3-4km, as shown in the map that appears in a City of Calgary Brochure (December 2017).

-The average height of the proposed dyke is approximately 1 metre (3.6 feet) but may be as high as 2.0 metres (6.5 feet) on some properties.
-BRFM has been told that the dyke could be some combination of earthen berm and wall and the width of the berm could be as wide as 30 feet to accommodate vehicles access along the dyke.
+The average height of the proposed berm is approximately 1 metre (3.6 feet) but may be as high as 2.0 metres (6.5 feet) on some properties.
+According to the City, the berm could be some combination of earthen berm and wall and the width of the berm could be as wide as 30 feet to accommodate vehicles access along the berm.

-Alberta Environment and Parks experts recognize many of the species identified in the census (e.g. willows, swamp birch, Saskatoon berry, choke cherry, rose, wolf willow, honeysuckle, etc.) as “very important” or “moderately important” to wildlife (Guide to the Common Native Trees and Shrubs of Alberta, By Wayne Inkpen and Rob Van Eyk).
+Government of Alberta Environment experts recognize many of the species identified in the census (e.g. willows, swamp birch, Saskatoon berry, choke cherry, rose, wolf willow, honeysuckle, etc.) as “very important” or “moderately important” to wildlife (Guide to the Common Native Trees and Shrubs of Alberta, By Wayne Inkpen and Rob Van Eyk).
 This urban forest provides shelter and food to the wildlife that live here.

 What are some of the other benefits of maintaining a healthy urban forest?

 - Trees help to slow the flow of the river during high water events, thereby reducing flood (a threat for people and buildings).
 During the 2013 flood, riverside residents witnessed first hand this benefit.